AlexWoodroof/Rust-Docker-Project-Template/howtorun.md

 ## On Windows

--Download Docker Desktop: Go to the Docker Desktop website and download the installer.
+- Download Docker Desktop: Go to the Docker Desktop website and download the installer.

--Install Docker Desktop: Run the installer and follow the on-screen instructions.
+- Install Docker Desktop: Run the installer and follow the on-screen instructions.
 Ensure you have WSL 2 enabled if prompted.

--Open PowerShell or Command Prompt: You can do this by searching for "PowerShell" or "cmd" in the Start menu.
+- Open PowerShell or Command Prompt: You can do this by searching for "PowerShell" or "cmd" in the Start menu.

--Run Docker: After installation, you can start Docker Desktop.
+- Run Docker: After installation, you can start Docker Desktop.
 You may need to wait a moment for Docker to initialize.

--Run the Trading Bot: Use the following command: `docker run --rm rust_app_name`
+- Run the Trading Bot: Use the following command: `docker run --rm rust_app_name`

 ## Development